kadengriffith/kbrew_hypertxt/README.md

 Getting back to the demo, we can now test the server and see what HTML we get back when we make a request!

-If you are following along and using the demo you can test the pre-made server by running:
+If you are following along and using the demo, you can test the pre-made server in the 'demo' folder by running:

 ```
+npm install --save express kbrew_hypertxt
 npm start
 ```